ibois-epfl/augmented-carpentry/CONTRIBUTING.md

 2. `RenderAPI.h`: To render the already exist GO Primitives.
 When a GO is initialized or update, it creates an OpenGL object and stores in the memory.
 The functions in this file takes the GO object as the parameter and renders the corresponding OpenGL objects.

 #### GlUtils.h
 `GlUtils.h` contains the function to draw the 3 basic material of OpenGL, i.e. point, line, and triangle (mesh).
-By calling the function, it creates an OpenGL object, render it, and delete instantly. **Since calling these functions continuesly add/delete OpenGL objects, which is not efficient, they should only be used when GO system doesn't fit the scenrio.** (e.g. drawing SLAM tags while mapping, since it changes every frame)
+By calling the function, it creates an OpenGL object, render it, and delete instantly. **Since calling these functions continuously add/delete OpenGL objects, which is not efficient, they should only be used when GO system doesn't fit the scenrio.** (e.g. drawing SLAM tags while mapping, since it changes every frame)

 ##### Point
 ```c++